The BBC privacy promise

 The BBC is a public service.
 Everything we do has to benefit you, our audience.

 We can give you more of what you love when we understand you better.
-To do that, we use your data to benefit you in two ways:
+To do that, we ask you to sign in to some of our products and services.
+We also use your data to benefit you in two ways:

 1. A more personal BBC for you